biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/number/inRange.ahk' class='text-muted'>source</a>

-Checks if n is between start and up to, but not including, end.
+Checks if `n` is between `start` and up to, but not including, `end`.
 If end is not specified, it's set to start with start then set to 0.
 If start is greater than end the params are swapped to support negative ranges.

 #### Arguments